myDevicesIoT/cayenne-docs/docs/LORA.md

 **Open The Things Network Console**

 Once you have your account and have signed in, you will want to access the **Console** which is where you can configure your Applications and Gateway devices.
 To access the console, expand your user menu and select the **CONSOLE** option.
 This will open the <a href="https://console.thethingsnetwork.org/" target="_blank">Console page</a>.
-If you have not

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419085621/TTN-User-menu-expanded.png" width="660" height="278" alt="User menu expanded"><br/><br/></p>